aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Action coroutines/UseItem.md

 - [UpdateAnim](../../Visual%20rendering/UpdateAnim.md) is called

 ## Item effects
-This section depends on the `itemarea`.
+This section depends on the [itemarea](../../Player%20UI/AttackArea.md).

 ### `SingleAlly` or `AllParty`
 This first starts by having all frames yielded while PartyIsDying which means that at least one player party member's `hp` is 0 or below while its battleentity.`deathroutine` is still in progress.